Umaima1205/Blood-donation-app/README.md

 - List of all the donors available
 - User can register itself as a donor

-# an overvire of how the app looks like:
+# An overvire of how the app looks like:

 ![WhatsApp Image 2023-10-24 at 04 08 40_5b740c54](https://github.com/Umaima1205/Blood-donation-app/assets/112200777/63aec588-0aa3-4033-b785-a67255d0654b)